RWLPedal/music-pcbs/instructions/FABRICATION.md

 [PCBWay](https://www.pcbway.com/) is a Chinese PCB fabricator.
 They offer both an option to fabricate from Gerbers, as well as an option to share projects for quick ordering ([example](https://www.pcbway.com/project/shareproject/L_il_Black_Cormorant_PCB_a7334241.html)).
 Ordering from a previously shared project is simple enough.
 If you want to fabricate an order with PCBWay using a gerber file, you can follow these instructions:

 1. Go to the [quick order](https://www.pcbway.com/QuickOrderOnline.aspx) page.
-Note that this page is not linked on the main PCBWay site, which has a slightly more complicated process.
-This page is intimidating but you'll leave most things unchanged.
+Note that this page is not linked from the PCBWay homepage, which featurse a process that requires selection of PCB board size (which nobody shares for pedals).
+This page is intimidating but you'll leave most things unchanged so don't worry about it.
 2. There's a link to "Add Gerber File" and select the file you want fabricated.
 This will auto-load the file.
 You'll see the layout in miniature.
 3. Note that the minimum order is 5 PCBs.
 Don't worry, they're cheap.
 Give away the extras, make variations, or use for birthday presents.
 4. You'll leave most fields unchanged.
 All RWL PCBs are very standard.
 You can change a few fields if you want: